EIDA/routing/doc/index.rst

 `allowoverlap` determines whether the routes imported from other services can overlap the ones already present.
-In case this is set to ``true`` and an overlapping route is found while trying to expand the wildcards, the inconsistency must be resolved by the expansion by means of the whole inventory stored in ``Arclink-inventory.xml`` (not recommended in case of big data centres).
+In case this is set to ``true`` and an overlapping route is found, the Route will be discarded with an error message in the log.
+When it is set to ``false``, the Route will be still included, but the resulting data could be inconsistent.

 .. _service_configuration: